 Figure 4: Predicted Values of Vote-Buying Offer.

 Figure Note: Based on the OLS estimates in Table A2, the figure shows the predicted values of the offer made by the party expressed in experimental points.
 Confidence intervals were constructed using robust standard errors (as shown in Table A2).
-Substantively, the figure shows that experimental subjects avoid losses by over-securing electoral support even in favorable contexts (panel 1) and that they do consider sunk costs and try to recover losses in the short run by spending more on vote buying (panel 2).
+Substantively, the figure shows that experimental subjects avoid losses by over-securing electoral support even in favorable contexts (Panel 1) and that they do consider sunk costs and try to recover losses in the short run by spending more on vote buying (Panel 2).
 Panel 3 indicates that parties spend more on vote buying for voters closer to their ideological preferences.
-Panel 4 shows that larger party budgets incentivize more spending on vote buying, and that parties do not necessarily consider whether the voter is pivotal or not (panel 5).
+Panel 4 shows that larger party budgets incentivize more spending on vote buying and that parties do not necessarily consider whether the voter is pivotal or not (Panel 5).

 Substantive results are shown in Figure 4 (regression table is shown in Table A2).
-Overall, results clearly depart from the theoretical expectations of traditional vote-buying theories and widely support prospect theory.
+Overall, the results clearly depart from the theoretical expectations of traditional vote-buying theories and widely support prospect theory.
 This is particularly relevant given that the experiment was designed according to classical economic voting games.

 First, parties do not buy more votes when they are losing the election but when they are winning the election.
-As panel 1 in Figure 4 shows, as vote share increases, e.g., as parties have accumulated more electoral assets (i.e., domain of gains), experimental subjects playing the party role consistently buy more votes, not less.
+As Panel 1 in Figure 4 shows, as vote share increases, e.g., as parties have accumulated more electoral assets (i.e., domain of gains), experimental subjects playing the party role consistently buy more votes, not fewer.
 This finding goes against predictions based on expected utility theory, widely supporting prospect theory.
-As the latter predicts, decision-makers in the domain of gains—i.e., parties winning the election—tend to be loss averse (Kahneman, Knetsch, and Thaler 1991) respect to their current endowments (Kahneman, Knetsch, and Thaler 1990).
+As the latter predicts, decision-makers in the domain of gains—i.e., parties winning the election—tend to be loss-averse (Kahneman, Knetsch, and Thaler 1991) with respect to their current endowments (Kahneman, Knetsch, and Thaler 1990).
 As Levy (1997, p.
-91) explains it, in the domain of gains, “an individual will treat the possibility of a subsequent setback as a loss rather than as a foregone gain,”24 and consequently “engage in risk-seeking behavior to maintain her cumulative gains against that loss.”
+91) explains it, in the domain of gains, “an individual will treat the possibility of a subsequent setback as a loss rather than as a foregone gain”24 and consequently “engage in risk-seeking behavior to maintain her cumulative gains against that loss.”
 Thus, these statistical results seem to support the idea that parties in the domain of gains will give more weight to potential losses due to loss aversion (Schumacher et al. 2015, p.
-1042), and thus overdo their spendings on vote buying to counteract the unbearable idea of losing already acquired electoral assets (political base).
+1042), and thus overdo their spending on vote buying to counteract the unbearable idea of losing already acquired electoral assets (political base).

-Second, panel 2 in Figure 4 suggests that parties will consider sunk costs in their calculations and will buy more votes when experiencing prior losses.
+Second, Panel 2 in Figure 4 suggests that parties will consider sunk costs in their calculations and will buy more votes when experiencing prior losses.
 That is, when parties are in the domain of losses (parties that have spent or lost a considerable amount of resources in the past) will be more risk-seeking and gamble more money on vote buying.
 Similarly, these results widely depart from what expected utility theory predicts.
-According to expected-value explanations, sunk costs should not matter when making a decision.
-However, our statistical analyses strongly suggests that agents (parties) do consider historical spendings and loses in their decision-making processes.
+According to explanations based on expected value, sunk costs should not matter when making a decision.
+However, our statistical analyses strongly suggests that agents (parties) do consider historical spendings and losses in their decision-making processes.
 The scope of the proposed framework pays special “attention to losses” (McDermott 2004, p.
 298), which in practice means that agents systematically give more weight to losses than to commensurate gains.
 Accordingly, our statistical analyses show that parties gamble more on vote buying because they feel the need to “break even.”